awsdocs/amazon-athena-user-guide/doc_source/show-columns.md

 # SHOW COLUMNS<a name="show-columns"></a>

 Lists the columns in the schema for a base table or a view\.
+To use a `SELECT` statement to show columns, see [Listing or Searching Columns for a Specified Table or View](querying-glue-catalog.md#querying-glue-catalog-listing-columns)\.

 ## Synopsis<a name="synopsis"></a>